sassoftware/sasoptpy/README.md

 </div>

 If you have the data available on the server, you can model an abstract problem and cut the model generation time significantly.
-You can also benefit from solveing several problems concurrently.
+You can also benefit from solving several problems concurrently.

 ## Install